buley/personal/src/content/self-sabotage.md

 - Highly selective in engagement
 - Risk missing valuable relationships
 - May filter out potentially valuable collaborations

+> *"The first step toward getting somewhere is to decide that you are not going to stay where you are." — J.P.
+Morgan*

 **Strategic Adjustment:**
 Recognize when independence is serving progression versus limiting potential.